 When an allegation is made by a pupil against another student, which is of a safeguarding nature, it should be reported to the designated safeguarding lead (DSL) as soon as possible.
 If the DSL is not available, the Head of Primary/Secondary or deputy DSL should be informed.
 They must then report this to the DSL as soon as possible.
+All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report.

 A factual record must be kept (as normal safeguarding child protection procedures) and updated with all actions and outcomes.
 The incident should not be investigated at this time.
+All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
+Information should be kept confidential and stored securely.
+It is good practice to keep concerns and referrals in a separate child protection file for each child.
+Records should include: